ChrisD22/BscWebDevelopment/Year 1/2. Web Programming 1/README.md

 ##Our Vision

-The intention - This unit introduces some of the fundamentals of how the web works, web site management and an introduction to web programming through JavaScript and PHP.
+This unit introduces some of the fundamentals of how the web works, web site management and an introduction to web programming through JavaScript and PHP.

 ###Brief Summary